aarontraynor/backendchallenge/README.md

 - The `car` and `branch` fields can be set by the user.
 - Returning a car to a branch will update the Car's `currently_with` field.
 - Returning a car to a branch will remove any links between a car and a driver.
+- Car/Branch associations can only be added using `POST` requests - they cannot be updated once created.

 **GET** Requests
 - List all cars at branches: `GET /api/return-car/`